Housing initiatives and strategies

 The Northern Territory Government is improving Aboriginal housing in 73 remote communities by investing $1.1 billion from 2016-2017 – 2026-2027 through the Remote Housing Investment Package: Our Community.
 Our Future.
 Our Homes.

-Day centre to help Territorians who sleep rough
+Drop-in day centre to help Territorians who sleep rough

-The NT Government is supporting rough sleepers with the establishment of the Better Pathways Centre (BPC), a day centre that will provide support for vulnerable Territorians in the Darwin city area.
+The NT Government is supporting rough sleepers with the establishment of the Better Pathways Centre (BPC), a drop-in day centre that will provide support for vulnerable Territorians in the Darwin city area.

 Where will the centre be located?